claygilk/CaeserCipher/README.md

 You can also input ciphert text that has been encoded with an unknown key, and the program will attempt to crack it.
 This program uses a brute force approach, so this process can take a couple seconds.

-To back out of a menu, enter 'q' when prompted for 'plaintext' or 'ciphertext'

-binaries and stuff are checked in at the moment, because I haven't added a .gitignore yet.

 ## Usage

 To build and run this project, first clone it from Github and navigate to the root of the project.
 Open a terminal and run the following: